lmammino/iteration-protocols-workshop/03-iterator-protocol/README.md

 In JavaScript, an object is considered **an iterator** if it has a `next()` method.
 Every time you call it, it returns an object with the keys `done` (boolean) and `value`.

+What are the `done` and `value` keys for?

+One way we could think about them is that they help answering the following questions:

+  - Is there another value left (is it `done` or not)?
+  - If there is a `value`, what it is?

 Sounds familiar, right?

 > ℹ️  **Note:** this protocol is implicit, in fact, we don't have to explicitly tell JavaScript that the object implements some sort of iterator interface.
 This is an application of **duck typing** ([_"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck"_](https://en.wikipedia.org/wiki/Duck_test) 🦆).
 This means that if an iterator behaves like an iterator than it can be considered an iterator.